UndercoverComputing/website-creator/README.md

 # Website Creator

-This project provides a web-based interface to create and manage simple websites, each served on a unique port (8001–9000) by Apache2, running in a Docker container.
+This project provides a web-based interface to create and manage up to 100 simple websites, each served on a unique port (8001–8100) by Apache2, running in a Docker container.
 The Flask-based UI allows users to create and delete websites, with ports and site names reused to avoid gaps in the sequence.

 ## Features
 - **Web UI**: Accessible on port 80 (mapped to container port 8080), allows creating new websites with a "Create" button and deleting websites by entering their name (e.g., `site_1`).
-- **Website Creation**: Each website is assigned a sequential name and port: `site_1` on port 8001, `site_2` on port 8002, ..., `site_43` on port 8043, etc.
+- **Website Creation**: Each website is assigned a sequential name and port: `site_1` on port 8001, `site_2` on port 8002, ..., `site_100` on port 8100.
+Maximum 100 websites.
 - **Port and Name Reuse**: When a site is deleted, its port and name are reused for the next site (e.g., if `site_4` on 8004 is deleted, the next site is `site_4` on 8004).
-- **Apache2 Hosting**: Websites are served by Apache2 on unique ports in the range 8001–9000.
+- **Apache2 Hosting**: Websites are served by Apache2 on unique ports in the range 8001–8100.
 - **Persistence**: Website files and port tracking are stored on the host at `/opt/website-creator`, mounted to `/var/www/html` and `/app/ports.txt` in the container.
 - **Manual IP Configuration**: Links to websites use a user-specified server IP, set via the `SERVER_IP` environment variable.
-- **User Feedback**: Success/error messages for create/delete actions (e.g., "Created site_1 on port 8001", "Invalid site name").
+- **User Feedback**: Success/error messages for create/delete actions (e.g., "Created site_1 on port 8001", "Maximum number of websites (100) reached").
 - **Autostart**: The container starts automatically on system boot and restarts unless explicitly stopped.
 - **Resource Limits**: CPU and memory limits prevent system crashes on low-resource systems.